pavarte/PCHIC-ABC-Prediction/README.md

 ## Tips and Comments

 * We thank the Fulco, Nasser, Engreitz et al for developing the original ABC model and making the codebase accessible.
-* We found that exact threshold for cutoff depends on the noiseness of the inpur data.
+* We found that exact threshold for cutoff depends on the noiseness of the input data.
 We therefore recommend you plot log(Expression) against number of enhancers against varying threholds and find a value that balances the number of enhancer with sufficient predictability of expression at higher number of enhancers.
 * Please note the expression file should tab separated with no column names.